Tsaikkari/ninetynineshadesofgrey/README.md

 This is my project through which I will learn several JavaScript ecosystem stuff like Node.js, Express, EJS, and React.

-To use the app:
+Use the app:

 Install node from https://nodejs.org/en/download/

 Install node-modules locally: npm install

-To run the app start your server:
+Run the app by starting your server:

 node index.js

-To view it on your browser go to:
+View it on your browser:

 localhost:3000

-To add profiles:
+Add profiles:

 localhost:3000/compose

-To go to a profile:
+View a profile:

-localhost:3000/posts/<profile-name>
+localhost:3000/posts/profilename

 There is no database available yet.